solliancenet/azure-machine-learning-service-labs/lab-0/README.md

 4. From starter-artifacts navigate to the [python-notebooks](../starter-artifacts/python-notebooks) link and load the files for each of the labs in their respective folders in your Azure Notebook project.
 You may have to download the files first to your local computer and then upload them to Azure notebooks.
 Also remember to maintain any folder structure within each of the labs.
 For example, the 01-model-training lab has the notebook file “01-model-training.ipynb” at the root and it has two subfolder called “data” for the data files and “training” for the training files.

 5. To run a lab, you can start your project to run on “Free Compute”.
 Set Python 3.6 as your kernel for your notebooks.
 You can also configure Azure Notebook to run on a Deep Learning Virtual Machine (DLVM).
-Follow the steps above (Quickstart: Visual Studio 2017 and PyCharm) to setup and configure DLVM.
+Follow the steps above (Quickstart: Visual Studio 2017 and PyCharm Steps 1 to 6) to setup and configure DLVM.
 In the Azure Notebook project, you can configure the notebooks to run on Direct Compute by providing the credentials for Azure Notebooks to connect to the DLVM compute target.

 6. Next, follow the steps as outlined for each of labs.